IT Terms and Conditions

 External Funding

-A user applying to a Research Council for an award which involves the use of the Computing Services must obtain prior confirmation from the Director of ITS1 that the necessary computing resources will be available.
-A user who is otherwise funded for undertaking work which involves the use of Computing Services or the expertise of the IT Services Department will ascertain, from the Director of ITS1 , the cost of the resources to be used, and will ensure that the University is reimbursed for the cost of those resources.
+A user applying to a Research Council for an award which involves the use of the Computing Services must obtain prior confirmation from the Director of ITS that the necessary computing resources will be available.
+A user who is otherwise funded for undertaking work which involves the use of Computing Services or the expertise of the IT Services Department will ascertain, from the Director of ITS, the cost of the resources to be used, and will ensure that the University is reimbursed for the cost of those resources.

-External Services, Internet and LJMU Web site
+External Services, Internet and LJMU Website

 A user who, by means of the Computing Service, makes use of externally provided facilities, including communication networks such as Janet/Internet, must abide by any conditions imposed by the providers of such facilities and networks, including the Janet Acceptable Use Policy as published by the JISC (Joint Information Systems Committee).
 Any such conditions are additional to, and in no way replace, these Conditions of Use.
 A user will be responsible for payment of any charges arising from the use of any externally provided facilities.

-E-Mail and Discussion Boards/ Usage Monitoring
+Email and Discussion Boards/Usage Monitoring

-E-mail and discussion board facilities are provided for responsible usage only.
+Email and discussion board facilities are provided for responsible usage only.
 The abuse of email as outlined in the IT Services Disciplinary Procedures is strictly prohibited.
 Abuse of discussion boards or online conferences, whether through offensive, antisocial, or inappropriate postings is similarly prohibited.

 Staff must ensure that all official University email communication (not originating from with a system such as the Virtual Learning Environment) is sent from a University provided email address and not from a private or personal email address.

-In accordance with the Regulation of Investigatory Powers Act 2000, the Director of ITS1 has the power, where abuse is suspected, to require any computer usage to be monitored, including access to email and files that are stored on the University's computer network.
+In accordance with the Regulation of Investigatory Powers Act 2000, the Director of ITS has the power, where abuse is suspected, to require any computer usage to be monitored, including access to email and files that are stored on the University's computer network.

 Privacy of Information

 A user shall treat as confidential any information which is the property of another person and which becomes available as a result of using the Computing Services.
 The user shall not copy, modify, disseminate or in any way use such information without the permission of the owner.
-If the IT Services Department designates information as proprietary, or otherwise confidential, then all users must observe the guidelines stipulated by the Director of ITS1 concerning the way in which it can be used - see the Information Security Policy for further information.
+If the IT Services Department designates information as proprietary, or otherwise confidential, then all users must observe the guidelines stipulated by the Director of ITS concerning the way in which it can be used - see the Information Security Policy for further information.

 Software Licensing